hardkoded/puppeteer-sharp/README.md

 Now, PuppeteerSharp uses Google for testing instead of Chromium.
 And the new supported version is v115!
 You can still you Chromium if you want to by using `SupportedBrowser.Chromium`.

-Feel free to [create an issue](https://github.com/hardkoded/puppeteer-sharp/issues/new) if these new changes doesn't wodon'tyou.
+Feel free to [create an issue](https://github.com/hardkoded/puppeteer-sharp/issues/new) if these new changes don't work for you.

 ## Useful links